Aam-Digital/ndb-core/doc/compodoc_sources/concepts/entity-schema-system.md

-# Entity Schema
+# Entities & Entity Schema
 -----
+For us, an "Entity" is an object in the database (and a representation of something in the user's real world, e.g. a "Child" or "School").
+Entities are at the core of the Aam Digital platform and the primary way to customize the system is to adapt and add new entity types.

+The Entity Schema defines the data structure as well as how it is displayed in the UI.
+Entity instances also have some generic functionality inherited from the `Entity` base class.

+## Entity Schema
 The Entity Schema defines details of the properties of an entity type.
-(An "entity" is an object of a certain type that users work with and save to the database, like "Child" or "School")

 We define an entity type and its schema in code through a plain TypeScript class and some custom annotations.
 Read more on the background and practical considerations in [How to create a new Entity Type](../how-to-guides/create-a-new-entity-type.html).